 Can technology help improve patient satisfaction in healthcare?

 Like all industries, the healthcare industry has adopted technology that improves patient services.
-In today’s value-based healthcare paradigm, your compensation is no longer based on the quantity, but on the quality of the services you provide.
-Improving the care that clinicians on your staff are providing is difficult if you don’t have proper data about patient experience.
+In today’s value-based healthcare paradigm, your compensation is no longer based on the quantity, but on the quality of the health care services you provide.
+Improving the care that clinicians on your hospital staff are providing is difficult if you don’t have proper data about patient experience.
 Technology enables you to measure and qualify value-based medical care—and, to greatly improve patient satisfaction in healthcare.

 Just as robotics can improve surgery outcomes, analytical software can improve the quality of care—for both giver and receiver.
 Like hybrid operating rooms can enable minimally invasive procedures, software can ensure less strenuous protocol compliance for your patients.
 Similarly to how infection-detecting technologies make patients feel more confident when stepping into your hospital, software solutions can reassure them that their medical records are bug-free.